ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The timeout parameter specifies how long to wait before aborting Active open.
-Before calling `Initiate`, the caller must have populated a Preconnection object with a Remote Endpoint specifier, optionally a Local Endpoint specifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all properties necessary for candidate selection.
+Before calling `Initiate`, the caller must have populated a Preconnection object with a Remote Endpoint identifier, optionally a Local Endpoint identifier (if not specified, the system will attempt to determine a suitable Local Endpoint), as well as all properties necessary for candidate selection.